delphinedara/artisans/README.md

-# artisans
+# Artisans
 The capstone project for the KU Coding Bootcamp.
 This application will connect clients with contractors.
-Made with a MEAN stack and Postgres.
+Developed using the MERN stack..

 ## Technologies
 ### CSS